2006e-dot/Transaction-Category-Classifier/README.md

 An NLP + Deep Learning based web application that predicts transaction categories from financial transaction descriptions.

-Built using TensorFlow/Keras for model training and FastAPI for backend deployment.
+Built using Logistic Regression for model training and FastAPI for backend deployment.
+Tried implementing ANN on a small batch of data.

 ---